 But, these ocean waters are not only home to marine mammals; there are also a number of sharks inhabiting their salty coolness.
 Shark cage diving is sure to get the adrenalin pumping as you come face-to-face with these powerful hunters, while protected by a sturdy metal cage.
 Great white sharks are often the ones to approach the cage, providing a really exciting experience.

-Being situated in the Western Cape, Hermanus is close to the Cape Winelands.
+Being situated in the Western Cape, Hermanus is close to the Winelands.
 However, it produces some fabulous wines too.
 The Walker Bay Wine Route begins at Benguela Cove and takes visitors through the picturesque Hemel-en-Aarde (Heaven and Earth) Valley.
 A number of notable wine farms (including Bouchard Finlayson and La Vierge) are amongst those along this wine route.

 The beaches of Hermanus are gorgeous.
 They include:

 - Onrus Beach – the lagoon here is particularly suited to young children and toddlers as it is calm and the waters warmer than those of the sea.
 This is also a popular surfing beach

 - Langbaai Beach – this is a small, secluded beach that promises great swimming conditions

 - Grotto Beach – as one of the biggest beaches in the area, this is great for families and groups of friends that want to spend a day sun-tanning, swimming, picnicking and playing ball.
 There are ablutions and restaurants nearby.